 - Chapter 13 provides more time to pay off certain non-dischargeable debt, such as tax debt and unpaid child support/alimony.

 - The Arizona bankruptcy court has a special Mortgage Modification Mediation Program.
-This program is one of the most success mortgage modification programs in the country.
 While the mortgage modification is pending, foreclosures are stopped.
 Debtors may have a better chance obtaining a mortgage modification through this program than on their own outside of bankruptcy.

 How much does it cost to file bankruptcy?

 No experienced Arizona bankruptcy lawyer can quote a fee until after speaking with the client.
-Our initial consultation will provide me with a snapshot of your situation.
-I will analyze any complexities that may arise if you file for bankruptcy in Arizona.
 A person’s actions before filing bankruptcy might require more legal work to minimize potential problems.
 More complicated cases cost more in legal fees.